How To Fake or Spoof Your GPS Location on Android

-Once you find this option, tap it and continue tapping it.
-You’ll see a small message appear on your device after a couple taps, reading “five steps away from being a developer,” and so on, counting down until you’ve tapped the Build Number enough.
+Once you find this option, tap it several times.
+You’ll see a small message appear on your device after a couple of taps, reading, “five steps away from being a developer,” and so on, counting down until you’ve tapped the Build Number enough.
 You’ll see a small message alert you that you’re now a developer, and you can return back to the main display of your settings menu.

 Activating Mock Location